Community Cats (Feral)

 Q. I found young kittens, can you help?

 A. If you find healthy kittens, please leave them where they are; if the mother is not with her litter, she is likely close by.
 Mothers are the best at raising their babies - watch from afar and bring them to a shelter or rescue when they are between 6-8 weeks of age.
+If you are unsure please feel free to contact us, one of our partner organizations listed above, or your local county shelter.